NVE/nve-git-intro/README.md

     # If you realize that one specific commit brought new bugs:
     git revert COMMIT_ID_NUMBER
-    # If you want to explore the whole repository at a specific commit
+    # If you want to explore the whole repository at a specific commit:
     git checkout COMMIT_ID_NUMBER

 ### [Ignoring files](http://swcarpentry.github.io/git-novice/06-ignore/)